 Dr. Norman was diagnosed with Parkinsonism in 2016 and retired from practice in 2017.
 He fully believes that physical activity is a pathway to slowing down the progression of numerous medical conditions, so why not Table Tennis and Neurologic disorders?
 Dr. Norman has picked up the racket he toyed with as a kid and looks forward to improving!

 Dongfeng Pan grew up in China playing table tennis in primary school.
 After graduating from college with a bachelor's degree in applied math, he taught math more than five years in China.
-He then moved to the United States to pursue a master’s in applied math and computer science at Colorado State University and the University of Colora
+He then moved to the United States to pursue a master’s in applied math and computer science at Colorado State University and the University of Colorado

 Dongfeng Pan grew up in China playing table tennis in primary school.
 After graduating from college with a bachelor's degree in applied math, he taught math more than five years in China.
 He then moved to the United States to pursue a master’s in applied math and computer science at Colorado State University and the University of Colorado at Boulder.